laminlabs/lamindb/README.md

 # LaminDB - Data management for multimodal AI

 LaminDB makes it easy to query, trace & govern datasets across diverse storage formats and locations.
 It gives you context through annotations, memory through lineage, and governance through branching and versioning.
 It uses a scalable lakehouse architecture that integrates files, tables, arrays, ontologies, and notes.
-It was originally built for biological data, and comes with modules for bio-formats and registries — by the creators of Scanpy.
+It supports biological data through modules for bio-formats and registries — by the creators of Scanpy.

 <details>
 <summary>Why?</summary>